CatChenal/Geocoders_Comparison/README.md

 Depending on the geolocating service used AND the location queried, the geolocation coordinates will be WRONG.
 As I have not checked all available geocoding services - there are to date, 47 of them available via geopy - I cannot rank them, especially since none of them can be set as an absolute ground-truth.
-However, my comparison shows that some are more consistent that the others, among them [**Nominatim**](https://wiki.openstreetmap.org/wiki/Nominatim), the geocoder of [OpenStreetMaps](https://wiki.openstreetmap.org/wiki/Using_OpenStreetMap) and [GoogleV3](https://geopy.readthedocs.io/en/stable/#googlev3), the geocoder of [Google Map & Places API](https://developers.google.com/maps/documentation/geocoding/start).
+However, my comparison shows that some are more consistent that the others, among them **Nominatim** and GoogleV3.
-[ArcGis](https://geopy.readthedocs.io/en/stable/#ArcGis), the [ERSI ArcGIS API]() usually returns the largest bounding boxes, and AzureMaps has - literally - "far out" results on several locations.
+ArcGis usually returns the largest bounding boxes, and AzureMaps has - literally - "far out" results on several locations.

 ## Following is the complete report: